Voles in the Garden

 Sharp materials such as diatomaceous earth, Soil Protector, and coarse gravel, dug into the soil around a flower bed or sprinkled on vole runs, is abrasive to voles’ touch, encouraging them to leave.
 One garden advisor recommends sprinkling diatomaceous earth and Bon Ami cleansing powder around trees and shrubs, and applying it in combination with one’s lawn food.
 He suggests sprinkling Bon Ami alone into planting holes.

-Use traps only as last resort—be patient and try everything else first.
+Use humane live traps only as last resort.
+Take time to try other humane options first.

 Humane Havahart traps baited with a mix of oatmeal or peanut butter can catch voles alive.
 Release them unharmed, without touching them, on your own property in a shrubby area away from your protected garden area.
 Be careful and gentle with them, as they will need to be in good condition when starting their new life away from your favorite garden area.
 Live traps can also catch other wildlife that you will need to release.
 Live traps should only be used as a last resort.

 Glue traps and sticky substances that trap wildlife when they touch or step on them should never be used.
-They cause great suffering and death to many species of wildlife, including birds, and even domestic pets.
+Humane live traps should be used rarely due to the many other effective humane options described above.

 It is best to take preventive measures, especially habitat modification (which is surprisingly effective) before an upsurge in vole numbers occurs.
 Habitat modification is within your control.
 A cyclical increase in vole numbers due mainly to climate conditions is not within your control.
 Try a combination of the suggestions above for best results, and keep in mind that next year may be a down year in the cycle of vole population numbers.
 There may be many fewer voles in your garden—naturally.